labex-labs/open-source-labs/react/30-seconds-of-react/lab-tabs/step1.md

 > `index.html` and `script.js` have already been provided in the VM.
 In general, you only need to add code to `script.js` and `style.css`.

-Here is a revised version of the content:

----

 To render a tabbed menu and view component, follow these steps:

 1. Define a `Tabs` component.
 Use the `useState()` hook to set the `bindIndex` state variable to `defaultIndex`.